johnnyy5929/apcsa-freedom-project/blog/entry01.md

+## sources

 ## EDP
 EDP or Engineering Design Process is the part of the project you are on.
-I am on the brainstorming and planning part where I need to think of how I can make a website and ways this game can make being fun and learn how to drive.
+I am on the brainstorming and planning part, where I need to think of how I can make a game and find ways to make this game fun, and learn how to drive.

 ## skills

 ### 1. Research
-I had to do research before choosing a tool.
+I had to do my research before choosing a tool.
 I learned a lot about researching, like how to Google well and find what you are looking for.
-Like when I was looking up three.js videos, I couldn't find a lot, but I had to search for more information to find what I was looking for.
-The website helped me since it provides many links and resources.
+Looking up Godot videos, I couldn't find a lot for people who are starting, but I had to search for more information to find what I was looking for.
+The Godot app helped me since it provides many links and resources, but you had to look for them.

 ### 2. Communication
 While researching, I've noticed that communication is a very important part because to work together is to communicate.
 We need to communicate in order to make changes while advancing in technology.
 Communication is how we share ideas and knowledge.
-Also, when I needed help, I asked my friends, like I asked Johnny how Kaboom works at first, and he was able to help me by providing examples and resources.
-Also,
+Also, when I needed help, I asked my friends, like I asked Kyle how Godot works at first, and he was able to help me by providing examples and resources.
+Also, Kyle reminded me to do my Learning Log the 2nd time as I missed it the 1st time around.